jmschrei/pomegranate/docs/index.rst

 Home
 ====

-pomegranate is a python package which implements fast, efficient, and extremely flexible probabilistic models ranging from probability distributions to Bayesian networks to mixtures of hidden Markov models.
+pomegranate is a python package that implements fast and flexible probabilistic models ranging from individual probability distributions to compositional models such as Bayesian networks and hidden Markov models.
+Furthermore, pomegranate is flexible enough to allow a stacking of compositional models so that one can create a mixture of Bayesian networks or a hidden Markov model Bayes' classifier that allows for classification over sequences instead of fixed feature sets.
+These flexible models are paired with a variety of training features and strategies, including support for out-of-core, mini-batch, semi-supervised, and missing value learning that can all be done with built-in multi-threaded parallelism.
+Descriptions of each of these models and training strategies can be found in this documentation.

+Below we give a brief description of the models available in pomegranate.

 The most basic level of probabilistic modeling is the simple probability distribution.
-If we're modeling language, this may be a simple distribution over the frequency of all possible words a person can say.
+If we're modeling language, this may be a simple distribution of all possible words that a person can say, with values being the frequency with which that person says them.

 (1) :ref:`distributions`

-The next level up are probabilistic models which use the simple distributions in more complex ways.
-A markov chain can extend a simple probability distribution to say that the probability of a certain word depends on the word(s) which have been said previously.
+The next level up are compositional models which use the simple distributions in more complex ways.
+A Markov chain can extend a simple probability distribution to say that the probability of a certain word depends on the word(s) which have been said previously.
 A hidden Markov model may say that the probability of a certain words depends on the latent/hidden state of the previous word, such as a noun usually follows an adjective.

 (2) :ref:`markovchain`
 (3) :ref:`naivebayes`